Technical Construction Drawings & Best Practices

 Technical drawings are also known as drafting or draughting.
 These are created to visualize a design project.
 The features and functions of a structure are explained through these drawings.

-Technical drawing is most often the main form of communication between a designer and the client and these drawings are readily used by all stakeholders in the project including engineers, contractors, architects, landscape architects, plumbers and electricians for developing modular components.
+Technical drawing is most often the main form of communication between a designer and the client.
+These drawings are readily used by all stakeholders in the project including engineers, contractors, architects, landscape architects, plumbers and electricians for developing modular components.

 Why Technical Drawings?